Six forces model: Substitutes

 The occasion of the product refers to when, where and how it is used.
 Products that are used in similar occasions will have a higher degree of substitutability.
-As an example, orange juice and coffee can be used for the same occasion (ie. breakfast).
+As an example, orange juice and coffee can be used for the same occasion (i.e. breakfast).

 Geographic area refers to the availability of the two products in a given region.
 Products that are sold in different areas will have a lower degree of substitution, due to the additional costs associated with transporting or travelling to purchase the goods.

 Substitute products or services can limit an industries profitability by putting a cap on prices.
 If an industry fails to differentiate from substitutes through one of the 3 above factors, substitutes will threaten profitability.

 Factors influencing the threat of substitutes include: